MohanCloud-stack/AboutMe/README.md

 - ✍️ &nbsp; Watching Nolans Movie's and Writing the tech blogs  as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

+  <h3>Areas of expertise </h3>
+- &nbsp; Installed plugins in Jenkins, providing statistical reports for job failures and success.
+- &nbsp; Created Jobs in Jenkins, and set up global permission and scheduled jobs.
+- &nbsp; Knowledge of UNIX, Linux Shell scripting.
+- &nbsp; Hands-on working With various AWS services such as EC2instances,Aws CI/CD Pipelines S3 etc.
+- &nbsp;  Deployed a Full-stack Application on AWS Amplify.
 <h3>🛠 Tech Stack</h3>

 - 💻 &nbsp; Java |C| Python